binary-pumpkin/schoolsources/Proxys/README.md

 -What is a proxy?
 A proxy is away to avoid internet censorship and access blocked websites.

 -There are extreamly hard to find, dont go and give them to all your friends.
+BECUASE WHEN YOU GIVE IT OUT, RENDER GETS FUCKING BLOCKER.

 -If its *italicized* you can give it out.